hgraigir/Course-on-Github/README.md

 # Course on Github
-This is a repositorywith multiple projects for beginning.
+This is a repository with multiple projects for beginning.
 Currently there is no project, but will be coming soon.